 Who We Are

+The ability to plan if, when, and how many children to have is fundamental to the health of teens, adults, and society as a whole.
 Currently youth, Latinx, and Black communities experience higher rates of unplanned pregnancy, negative experiences in birthing, and barriers to contraceptive and pregnancy options.
 In some regions of the U.S., abortion may be legal, but it is inaccessible.
 Fear of stigma dissuades some individuals from seeking family planning services and prenatal care.
 We work to make all family planning options available to people of all genders so they can control their lives and destinies.

 We operate within a reproductive rights framework that recognizes “…the basic right of all couples and individuals to decide freely and responsibly the number, spacing and timing of their children and to have the information and means to do so, and the right to attain the highest standard of sexual and reproductive health.
 They also include the right of all to make decisions concerning reproduction free of discrimination, coercion and violence” (World Health Organization).

 Live trainings are on hold due to COVID-19.
 Please check this page for updates.

 Live webinars will be held throughout the year and are listed below.

 Family PACT Providers

 Learn about eligibility requirements and how to enroll in the Family PACT Program.

 Watch webinars discussing the latest evidence-based information about emerging topics in family planning relevant to providers.